shauntoconnell/sql-1-afternoon/README.md

 6. Count how many orders were in CA, TX, or AZ (use IN).
 7. Get the average total of the orders.
 8. Get the total sum of the orders.
+9. Remove all orders where their "BillingState" is null.

 ### Solution